Create a Job Alert.Simplify your job search. Get emails of the newest jobs posted and be the first to apply.

 How to succeed: “Phone interviews are a critical part of the screening process that can help a job seeker land a face-to-face meeting,” says Steve Saah, Global Executive Director with Robert Half Finance & Accounting.
 “Showcase your interpersonal skills by listening to what's being asked, pausing and then responding.
 What you say and how you say it can make a big difference.
 It may seem obvious, but make sure you've done your homework about the company itself and the person interviewing you.
 It’s important to be a bit more energetic than in person, as the interviewer can’t see eye contact or body language.
 Let them ‘see you smile’ through the phone.”

-What they are: Video interviews are also becoming more common as more employees work remotely.
+What they are: Video interviews are more common as employees work remotely.
 And since most people have capabilities on their smartphones or computers to conduct video calls, they are easy to set up and execute, and still give that “in person” feeling without actually having to be in the same room.

 How to succeed: “The best way I recommend to prepare for these types of video interviews is to prepare just like you are going in for an actual in person face-to-face interview,” says Robb Hecht, adjunct professor of marketing at New York City's Baruch College, who coaches marketing executives, students, small business startups and brand clients to Get Brand Productive.
 “Of course, a quiet room and professional appearing background are key, as well as ensuring the computer camera [is] properly positioned.”